uvi-script

 local task = purge(Program.layers[1])

--- Optionally wait for completion
+-- Optionally wait for completion (see the polling pattern above)

 while not task.finished do